LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 ## Support multiple platforms

 The game uses Java Swing to render itself to a desktop window.
-It also uses some AWT classes (another Java Desktop toolkit) as well.
+It also uses some AWT classes (the older Java Desktop toolkit that Swing builds on top of).
-None of them are [available in TeaVM](https://teavm.org/jcl-report/recent/jcl.html).
+None of which are [available in TeaVM](https://teavm.org/jcl-report/recent/jcl.html).
 The plan is as follows then:

 1. Find any `javax.swing.*` or `java.awt.*` references in the code
 2. Create interfaces to abstract the functionality
-3. Implement the interfaces for Desktop with the `javax.swing.*` and `java.awt.*` classes
+3. Implement the interfaces for Desktop with the original `javax.swing.*` and `java.awt.*` classes
 4. Implement the interfaces for Web with the [TeaVM JSO APIs](https://javadoc.io/doc/org.teavm/teavm-jso-apis/latest/index.html)
 5. Profit